softsign/ff_bot/README.md

 - BOT_ID: This is your Bot ID from the GroupMe developers page (REQUIRED IF USING GROUPME)
 - WEBHOOK_URL: This is your Webhook URL from the Slack App page (REQUIRED IF USING SLACK)
-- LEAGUE_ID: This is your ESPN league id (REQUIRED)
+- LEAGUE_ID: This is your Yahoo league id (REQUIRED)
 - START_DATE: This is when the bot will start paying attention and sending messages to GroupMe or Slack.
 (2018-09-05 by default)
 - END_DATE: This is when the bot will stop paying attention and stop sending messages to GroupMe or Slack.
 (2018-12-26 by default)
-- LEAGUE_YEAR: ESPN League year to look at (2018 by default)
+- LEAGUE_YEAR: Yahoo League year to look at (2018 by default)
 - TIMEZONE: The timezone that the messages will look to send in.
 (America/New_York by default)
 - INIT_MSG: The message that the bot will say when it is started (“Hai” by default, can be blank for no message)